GenericMappingTools/pygmt/.github/PULL_REQUEST_TEMPLATE.md

 **Slash Commands**

 You can write slash commands (`/command`) in the first line of a comment to perform specific operations.
-Supported slash commands are:
+Supported slash command is:

 - `/format`: automatically format and lint the code
-- `/test-gmt-dev`: run full tests on the latest GMT development version